piyushsah98/Shop_app/README.md

 ## A shopping app that has the simple UI design .
 <h3> All the data is dummy data.</h3>
 <h5>
-I learnt how the things in futter framework ,
+I learnt how the things in futter framework , <br>
 I have added some things that i have listed below -->
-1. Simple UI that has a bar in which search button is added which is not functional now .
+1. Simple UI that has a bar in which search button is added which is not functional now .<br>
-2. A list of brand that is present in this app .
+2. A list of brand that is present in this app .<br>
-3. A list of items/products that is for now present .
+3. A list of items/products that is for now present .<br>
-4. Click on app -> A product details page that has a name and image of the product and a bottom bar that allow you to select a size and an add to cart option .
+4. Click on app -> A product details page that has a name and image of the product and a bottom bar that allow you <br>
+to select a size and an add to cart option .<br>
-5. Added items can be seen in the cart section which is present on the home app in the downside .
+5. Added items can be seen in the cart section which is present on the home app in the downside .<br>
 </h5>

 ## Getting Started